 Photos by Constance Mensh for the Association for Public Art

-This grounding, restorative installation encourages us to slow down and be mindful of our bodies in space.
-It gives us the opportunity to focus on the natural environment surrounding the work and make a journey that connects emotional endurance with physical experience.
+This grounding, restorative installation encouraged us to slow down and be mindful of our bodies in space.
+It gave us the opportunity to focus on the natural environment surrounding the work and make a journey that connects emotional endurance with physical experience.

 The Weight of Our Living was the proposal selected for Art on the Parkway, a public art competition co-organized by the Association for Public Art (aPA) and the Parkway Council, in partnership with Philadelphia Parks & Recreation (PPR).
 The open call asked artists, designers, and other creatives to propose a temporary public art installation in Maja Park on the Benjamin Franklin Parkway as a signature highlight of The 2024 Oval.